JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 Nonlinear MPC are more computationally expensive than [`LinMPC`](@ref).
 Solving the problem should always be faster than the sampling time ``T_s = 0.1`` s for real-time operation.
-For electronic and mechanical systems like here, this requirement is sometimes harder to achieve because of their fast dynamics.
+For electronic or mechanical systems like here, this requirement is sometimes harder to achieve because of their fast dynamics.
 To ease the design and comparison with [`LinMPC`](@ref), the [`linearize`](@ref) function allows automatic linearization of [`NonLinModel`](@ref) based on [`ForwardDiff.jl`](https://juliadiff.org/ForwardDiff.jl/stable/).
 We first linearize